ttr/tld-fireAddons/README.md

 Using Lantern will take most time (more than flint) as you will neet to take it cover off (in theory).

 ### Tinder.
-TInder as fuel - when reach of level 3 of firestarting, tinder is not needed for starting fires, therfore tinder will be used as fuel and it will attribiute to starting fire rate.
+Tinder as fuel - when reach of level 3 of firestarting, tinder is not needed for starting fires, therfore tinder will be used as fuel and it will attribiute to starting fire rate.
 Because it goes in place of fuel, Tinder base start offset is for compensate this.
+Regardless of level, Tinder can be added to burning fire.

 ### Flint and steel
 Flint is in game but hidden (and no icon) and normally is not crafteble nor lootable.